henrysdev/haystack/safe_split/README.md

 # SafeSplit

-SafeSplit is a small command-line utility for splitting up sensitive files into encrypted fragments.
+SafeSplit is a small command-line utility for splitting up sensitive files into a user-determined number of indistinguishble, cryptographically secure fragments.

 ## Installation
-To install, navigate to the top level project directory and run the following commands.
+After cloning this repository, navigate to the top level of the project directory and run the following commands.
 ```elixir
 mix escript.build
 ```